-Dubai is the fastest-growing city globally, but like any other place, there are both pros and cons of living in here.
+Dubai is the fastest-growing city globally and no wonder why people across the world are coming to the city to make it their new home!
+But like any other place, there are both some good and bad of living in Dubai.
 Today we take a deep look into each of these parameters, one by one.

-Before you choose to live in Dubai, it’s wise to know the pros and cons of staying in this cosmopolitan city.
+Before you choose to move into this cosmopolitan city, it’s wise to know the pros and cons of living in Dubai.
 In today’s blog, we’ve wrapped up all that you need to know.

 The Pros of Living in Dubai

 The land of Dubai is highly diverse, consisting of people from different corners of the world.
-People have flowed in from different parts to establish their lives in this beautiful city.
-Almost every turn you take around the corner of the street, you will meet some of the other people from a different continent.
+People have flowed in from different parts of the globe to establish their lives in this emerging city.
+Almost every turn you take around the corner of its street, you will meet some other people from a different continent.

 2. Your Income is Tax-Free